palpen/ProgrammingNotes/python/threading_concurrent_futures.md

 The second approach--using functions `f_consume_now` and `run_consume_now`--executes the task and consumes the results as they are completed (by appending them to a list)

-Second approach is useful in cases where there is concern that a long-running process will be interrupted.
-In such case, one could capture the exception and export the data saved before the exception was raised.
+The second approach is useful in cases where a long-running process may be interrupted.
+In such case, one could capture the exception and export the data saved before the interruption.

 This video explains the module really well:
 * EuroPython 2012, Andrew Dalke: https://www.youtube.com/watch?v=2Ng-UIedZMY